MohamedLamineAllal/PureAjax/README.md

 you can see the demo (localhost:4000)
 ]

-you will find how to use on test.js and test.html
+you can check how it's used on test.js and test.html

 also don't forget to check pureAjax.js to see all the options (defaultAjax)